HSBNE-Archive/Policy/Rules/Rules.md

     1. Subject to the Act, these rules may be amended, repealed or added to by a special resolution carried at a general meeting.
-    2. However an amendment, repeal or addition is valid only if it is registered by the chief executive.
+    2. However an amendment, repeal or addition is valid only if it is registered by the chief executive of the Office of Fair Trading or other appropriate government body.

 44. #### Common seal